cruizba/docker-rtsp-h264-aac/README.md

 # docker-rtsp-reencoder
-Simple docker container to reencode RTSP streams to H264 and AAC using mediamtx
+Simple docker compose to reencode RTSP streams to H264 and AAC using mediamtx